Joel Roth (rabbi): Career

-On December 6, 2006, Roth resigned from the Committee on Jewish Law and Standards after the acceptance of a paper by Rabbis Elliot Dorff, Daniel Nevins and Avram Reisner on homosexual relationships and ordination of homosexual rabbis, while it upheld the biblical prohibition on male intercourse.
-The committee also adopted Roth's own, diametrically opposed responsum, maintaining a complete prohibition on homosexual conduct.
+On December 6, 2006, Roth resigned from the CJLS after a paper coauthored by Rabbis Elliot N. Dorff, Daniel S. Nevins, and Avram Reisner on same-sex relationships and the ordination of gay and bisexual rabbis was accepted by the committee, despite upholding the biblical prohibition on male same-sex intercourse.
+The committee simultaneously adopted a diametrically opposed responsum by Roth on the topic, which maintained a complete ban on same-sex sexual activities.